Skip to content

 Key Principles

-Deep frontend expertise — React, Next.js, web performance, and modern rendering patterns (SSR, ISR, RSC)
+Deep frontend craft - React, Next.js, modern rendering (SSR, ISR, React Server Components), and measurable web performance

-Experience building developer tools, CLI interfaces, or platform infrastructure
+Experience building developer tools, CLIs, or platform infrastructure that made other engineers faster

-Understanding of edge computing, serverless architecture, and modern deployment workflows
+Understanding of edge and serverless architecture and modern deployment workflows

-Pro tip: Vercel's team actively looks at candidates' public technical presence.
-If you have open-source contributions, a technical blog, or popular developer tools you've built, feature them prominently on your resume.
-Link to your GitHub profile, notable PRs, or published packages.
-At Vercel, your public work can carry as much weight as your job experience.
+Pro tip: Vercel's team actively reviews candidates' public work.
+If you have open-source contributions, a technical blog, or developer tools you've built, feature them prominently and link them - GitHub, notable PRs, published packages.
+Frame accomplishments around removing friction and improving developer experience, and back every performance claim with a real metric (Lighthouse, LCP, TTFB, INP).
+At Vercel, your public work can count as much as your job history.

 Must Include